 - Shift control of the case back to the defense

-- Force the state to prove its case at trial when necessary
+- Take cases to trial when necessary

 A prepared defense changes how prosecutors evaluate risk—and how far they’re willing to push a case.

-- 2. Do not consent to searches
+- 2. Do not give consent to any search

 - 3. Do not assume lawful possession equals no charge